The 2026 Motherland Conference at Cambridge University

 - The successes of the Africa Cup of Nations 2025.

-Broader questions I posed to the audience on these themes then included:
+Broader questions I posed to the audience on these themes for us to discuss then included:

 § Is Afrobeats as a genre in stagnation?

-§ Do we as Africans need to better gatekeep our own ecosystems?
+§ Do we as Africans/Caribbeans need to better gatekeep our own ecosystems?

-§ Do we as Africans place too much focus on external validation form the western world/global north?
+§ Do we as Africans/Caribbeans place too much focus on external validation from the western world/global north?

-§ Do our governments in Africa have a responsibility to financially contribute to the development of our creative industries?
+§ Do our governments in Africa/the Caribbeans have a responsibility to financially contribute to the development of our creative industries?

 - The legacy of Ibrahim Traore in Burkina Faso.